metabase/metabase/docs/questions/native-editor/sql-parameters.md

 If however, there are too many different values in that column to display in a dropdown menu, Metabase will simply display a search box instead.
 So if you have a lot of email addresses, you may just get a search box anyway.
 The dropdown menu widgets work better when there's a small set of values to choose from (like the fifty U.S. states).

-## Field filter gotchas
+## Field filter limitations

 Some things that could trip you up when trying to set up a Field Filter variable:

-### Field filters don't work with table aliases

-Table aliases are not supported.
+### Table aliases

+You won't be able to select values from field filters in queries that use table aliases for joins or CTEs.

 The reason is that field filters generate SQL based on the mapped field; Metabase doesn't parse the SQL, so it can't tell what an alias refers to.

-The workaround is to either avoid aliases and use full table names, or instead use a subquery, for example, a query nested inside a SELECT statement.
-Alternatively, you could create a view in your database that shows the results of a complicated query, and then query that view.

-### Some databases require the schema in the FROM clause

-An example for **BigQuery**, back ticks are needed, like `` FROM `dataset.table` ``.
-If "Project ID (override)" is used in the connection settings, then it should be `` FROM `project.dataset.table` ``.

-For **Oracle** it would be `FROM "schema"."table"`.
+You have three options for workarounds, depending on the complexity of your query.

+1. Use full table names.
+2. Replace CTEs with subqueries.
+3. Create a view in your database, and use the view as the basis of your query.

 ### Include dependencies in your query